spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/price/README.md

 # price (molecule)

-Displays the product price with an/the icon and shows the original price in case of a discount.
+Displays the product price with an icon and shows the original price in case of a discount.

 ## Code sample